-BA (Hons), MA, IHBC
+BA (Hons), PG Cert, MA, IHBC

-Mark’s career in heritage began in 1998, studying for a Bachelor of Arts (Hons) in the History of Architecture and Design.
+Mark’s career began in 1998, studying for a Bachelor of Arts (Hons) in the History of Architecture and Design.
 He then undertook a Master of Arts in Architectural Conservation over 2002-2004.
-In 2000, whilst at university, Mark worked as an archaeologist for Coventry Archaeology, before moving to Boston Borough Council as Planning Officer (Conservation) in 2002.
+2020 saw him obtain a further postgraduate in the Classical Mediterranean.

-In 2004 he joined multi-disciplinary consultancy CgMs in their London office, working UK-wide as an Historic Buildings Consultant.
-He then went on to join Tynedale Council in 2006 as Senior Conservation Officer, before joining Rolfe Judd Architecture and Planning in London as Senior Built Heritage Advisor in 2007.
+In 2006, he then went on to join Tynedale Council as Senior Conservation Officer, before joining Rolfe Judd Architecture and Planning in London as Senior Built Heritage Advisor in 2007.
 He set up New Historic Environment Consulting in the same year, a heritage consultancy he operated across the South until 2010.

 Following this, he went on to join Museum of London Archaeology (MOLA) as Regional Project Manager in London and the south of England before being promoted to Lead Consultant (Built Heritage) at MOLA in September 2012.